 10. Matte black tub

-A moody, stylish alternative to the white freestanding statement tub!
-If you were looking to design a black and white bathroom… this bathtub is perfect for you.
+A moody, stylish alternative to the white freestanding statement tub is a black one!
+And if you are looking to design a black and white bathroom, a black bathtub is perfect for you.

 Freestanding and floating everything

 Floating sinks and vanities are everywhere and the more unusual the shape, the better.

 If the look of a freestanding tub appeals to you but the idea of cleaning behind them is off-putting, track down a D-shaped piece which will be flush with at least one wall.

 12. Floating sink

 Having a floating sink is great space saver and the perfect way to create a more airy feeling in your bathroom.
 The sink seems to stay put as if by magic, and the extra floor room gives the impression of more space.

 Opting to forego cabinet pulls or handles helps maintain the streamlined effect that a floating vanity provides.